vivhubb/hangman/README.md

 * create a more complex design for the game board and banner
 * expand the list of phrases for the game so it doesn't become repetitive
-* expand the one at a time letter guess to word guesses as well
+* improve the one at a time letter guess to word guesses as well
-* create different options for difficulty level choice (like adding medium level or categories)
+* add different options for difficulty level choice (like adding medium level or categories)
-* create tracker to count wins and losses for user
+* add function to count wins and losses for user

 [JUMP to TOP](#table-of-contents)